-If an ORC CMA or RA is making the request, the reason for the revocation request is documented.
-If an LRA is requesting the revocation, the reason will be sent to an RA via a digitally signed e-mail message for revocation, who investigates the request, document the reason for the revocation request and archive.
-Upon disposition, the CMA or RA sends the reason for revocation and confirm that it was vetted to the IA via a digitally signed e-mail message for revocation.
+If an ORC CMA or LRA is making the request, the reason for the revocation request is documented.
+If an LRA is requesting the revocation, the reason may be sent to an RA via a digitally signed e-mail message for revocation, who investigates the request, documents the reason for the revocation request, and archives.
+Upon disposition, the CMA or LRA sends the reason for revocation (including confirmation that it was vetted) to the RA via a digitally signed e-mail message for revocation.

-ORC will revoke or suspend the certificate by placing its serial number and identifying information on a CRL.
+ORC will revoke the certificate by placing its serial number and identifying information on a CRL.
 ORC will also remove the certificate from any repositories containing that certificate.

-The subscriber is notified of the revocation request, reason for the request, and status of the request.
-If appropriate, the subscriber is provided information on obtaining a new certificate and a list of all certificates issued.
+When appropriate, the Subscriber is notified of the revocation request, reason for the request, and status of the request.
+If appropriate, the Subscriber is provided information on obtaining a new certificate and a list of all certificates issued.

-If an ORC CMA is choosing to revoke a certificate because of sufficient evidence of noncompliance with this CPS, an ORC IA documents the reason for certificate revocation and notifies the subscriber of the revocation.
+If an ORC CMA is choosing to revoke a certificate because of sufficient evidence of noncompliance with this CPS, an ORC RA documents the reason for certificate revocation and, if appropriate, notifies the Subscriber of the revocation.

-Subscribers leaving the organizations that sponsored their participation in the PKI will surrender to their organization's PKI PoC (through any accountable mechanism, defined in the RPS in the case of FPCPF) all cryptographic hardware tokens that were issued, under the sponsoring organization, prior to leaving the organization.
+Subscribers leaving the organizations that sponsored their participation in the PKI will surrender to their organization's PKI PoC (through any accountable mechanism) all cryptographic hardware tokens that were issued, under the sponsoring organization, prior to leaving the organization.
 The PKI PoC will zero (refer to Section 6.2.7) or destroy the token promptly upon surrender and will protect the token from malicious use from the time of surrender.
-The procedure(s) used to zero a token will depend on the type of applications and hardware used to access of create the token.
-If the Subscriber leaves an organization and the hardware tokens cannot be obtained, then all certificates associated with the unretrieved tokens shall be immediately revoked.
+The procedure(s) used to zero a token will depend on the type of applications and hardware used to access or create the token.
+If the Subscriber leaves an organization and the hardware tokens cannot be obtained, then all certificates associated with the unretrieved tokens will be immediately revoked.
 In all cases, whether software or hardware tokens are involved, the organization will promptly notify an ORC RA to revoke the certificate and attest to the disposition of the token, via a digitally signed e-mail.